 Bio: Kim-Lee Loggenberg was born in Port Elizabeth in 1987.
 She received her Bachelor of Technology (Btech) in Fine and Applied Arts, majoring in printmaking, from the Tshwane University of Technology in 2010.

-Kim-Lee’s artist practice involves delicate intaglio etching and drypoint prints and monotypes.
-Her work has featured on group shows including Kind of Blue 2019, at David Krut Projects, Johannesburg, Life Amongst Cats, 2018, David Krut Bookstore & Gallery 151, The Cat Show, 2019, David Krut Bookstore & Gallery 151, Johannesburg.
+Kim-Lee’s artistic practice involves delicate intaglio etching and drypoint prints and monotypes.
+Her work has featured on group shows including Kind of Blue 2019, at David Krut Projects, Johannesburg; and Life Amongst Cats, 2018, David Krut Bookstore & Gallery 151, The Cat Show, 2019, David Krut Bookstore & Gallery 151, Johannesburg.

 “I love “getting to know” a plate/print.
 There is a time at the beginning of each project where the plate or plates you’re working on feel like strangers, the images are unfamiliar to you.
 You haven’t quite figured them out yet.
 But then after printing them a few times you really get to “know” them.
 You know the areas where they are lighter or darker.
 You learn where you need to be aggressive when wiping and when you need to be a little more careful and considerate.
 You form a special kind of relationship with each plate and each image.
 When you see the finished piece in the gallery or at an opening you remember that special relationship you built with it and each print becomes like an old friend.”

 The ongoing print project for artist William Kentridge is one that Sbongiseni has been involved with from the beginning.
-The Triumphs & Laments Woodcuts series (2016 – 2020) is of six large-scale, multiple-plate woodcuts with collage.
-Khulu has been part of the core editioning team of printers and is a head carver on this project.
+The Triumphs & Laments Woodcuts Series (2016 – 2020) is of six large-scale, multiple-plate woodcuts with collage.
+Sbongiseni has been part of the core editioning team of printers and is a head carver on this project.

 He is an artist in his own right and his work embodies a depth of introspection and honesty as well as a certain level of inquisitiveness towards the status quo within the controlled precision of an artist with the utmost attention to detail.